rachakondasumithsai/groupformationtool/README.md

 # GroupFormationTool

 A web application based on SpringBoot framework.
-This application provides an institution containing admin, instructors, teaching assistants and students to manage the courses, conduct surveys and form groups based on students inputs on surveys.
+This application provides ability to an institution containing admin, instructors, teaching assistants and students to manage the courses, conduct surveys and form groups based on students inputs on surveys.

 **Contributors**
 * [Vamsi Gamidi](https://git.cs.dal.ca/gamidi)